On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Introduction

-If \mytag{} consists of the single equation $x_1+\cdots+x_p = 0$ over $\F_p$ (with $p$ prime), then the existence of \mytag-shapes is tightly linked to the Erd\H{o}s--Ginzburg--Ziv constant of the group $\F_p^n$.
-If $p \geq 3$, then this system is moderate over $\F_p$; this is implicit in~\cite{Naslund2020} and \cite{Sauermann-zero}.
-Furthermore, the method in \cite{Sauermann-zero} can be easily adapted to show that every single balanced equation with at least $3$ variables is moderate.
+If \mytag{} consists of the single equation $\myvec{x_1} + \cdots + \myvec{x_p} = 0$ over $\F_p$ (with $p$ prime), then the existence of \mytag{}-shapes is tightly linked to the Erd\H{o}s--Ginzburg--Ziv constant of the group $\F_p^n$.
+If $p \geq 3$, then this system is moderate over $\F_p$; this is implicit in~\cite{Naslund-EGZ-constant} and \cite{Sauermann-zero}.
+Furthermore, the method in \cite{Sauermann-zero} can be easily adapted to show that every balanced linear equation with at least $3$ variables forms a moderate linear system.

-The problem of determining whether or not a system of two or more equations is moderate was first studied in a series of papers by Mimura and Tokushige \cite{Mimura-Tokushige-star,Mimura-Tokushige-shape,Mimura-Tokushige-II}.\hair\footnote{Similar results over the integers had been obtained by Ruzsa in the 1990s \cite{Ruzsa-I,Ruzsa-II}, but Mimura and Tokushige were the first to study this problem for vector spaces over a finite field.} They showed that several specific linear systems are moderate.
-Although all of their proofs relied on more or less the same idea, the details of the proofs were so different that a new proof was needed in each case.
-We discuss some of their results in more detail in \autoref{sec:examples}.
+The problem of determining whether or not a system of two or more equations is moderate was first studied by Mimura and Tokushige \cite{Mimura-Tokushige-star,Mimura-Tokushige-shape,Mimura-Tokushige-II}.\hair\footnote{Similar results over the integers had been obtained by Ruzsa in the 1990s \cite{Ruzsa-I,Ruzsa-II}, but Mimura and Tokushige were the first to study this problem for vector spaces over a finite field.} They showed that several specific linear systems are moderate.
+Although all of their proofs rely on more or less the same idea, the details of the proofs are so different that a new proof is needed for each new system.
+We discuss some of their results in more detail in \mysecref{sec:examples}.

 The first general result in this direction was found by Sauermann \cite{Sauermann-systems}.
-In an elaborate proof, using a new application of the slice rank method and a subspace sampling argument, she showed that \mytag-shapes can always be found if the number of variables is sufficiently large and if the system is very much non-degenerate:
+In an elaborate proof, using a new application of the slice rank method and a subspace sampling argument, she showed that \mytag{}-shapes can always be found if the number of variables is sufficiently large and if the system is very much non-degenerate:

 \begin{theorem}[{\cite[Theorem 1.2]{Sauermann-systems}}] If $k \geq 3m$ and every $m \times m$ submatrix of $A$ is invertible, then \mytag{} is moderate. \end{theorem}